saadsaifse/intro-to-AI-hackathon/2. Theory behind Image Classification/Tutorial.md

 ---

-In the previous tutorial we found out that we can use Artificiall Intelligence for image recognition.
-In this one we are going to go through how that is possible and get an intuitive understanding of what is going on there.
+In the previous tutorial, we found out that we can use Artificial Intelligence for image recognition.
+In the following tutorial, we will discuss how it is possible and get an intuitive understanding of what AI is for image recognition.

 ## What is an image and how can we recognize images?

 A **digital image** is simply a collection of points on the screen, also called pixels.
 The resolution of an image is defined by how many pixels it consists of and their width to height proportion.
 The more pixels per centimeter - the clearer and sharper the image looks.
 If we have an RGB (Red-Green-Blue) image, each pixel has three values, corresponding to each of the colours.
 The higher the value - the more intense the colour.
 Often these values are within the range of 0 and 255.
 Thus, for instance (255, 0, 0) would give us the red colour, (0, 255, 0) - green, and (0, 0, 255) - blue.
 (0, 0, 0) is black and (255, 255, 255) is white.
 Combining them is similar to combining paints when you draw: (128, 0, 128) - a combination of red and blue would result in a purple colour!

 Humans can easily recognize what is inside the image by just looking at it if we have previously learned what those objects are.
 Computers also at first have to learn the object before they can recognize it on an image.
-And for this they need exactly what a digital image consists of - the pixels.
-Everything else we want them to know we have to describe in term of pixels.
+And for this, they need exactly what a digital image consists of - the pixels.
+Everything else we want them to know we have to describe in terms of pixels.

 ---

 ## Machine approaches to image recognition

-- Early Computer Vision models only used the raw pixels as input.
-But then the results heavily relied on the position of the object, the background, lightning, camera focus, etc.
+- Early Computer Vision models only used raw pixels as input.
+But then the results heavily relied on the position of the object, the background, lighting, camera focus, etc.
 - Then the Machine Learning models integrated features to derive from pixel data: textures, shapes, edges, and color distributions.
 There are many different ways to train a classifier once we defined the features and the choice depends on the data you are dealing with.
 - Deep Learning works differently: instead of providing a set of instructions, we provide examples: we give the computer a thousand images of bread and a thousand images of cake and ask it to learn the difference.
 While learning, it decides by itself which features are important and which are not.
 Then we show it an image it has not seen before and let it decide if it's a bread or a cake.

-The question ofen is whether to use Machine learning or Deep learning.
+The question often is whether to use Machine Learning or Deep Learning.
 The decision comes down to two factors:
 1. How many images do we have to train the classifier?
 2. What hardware resources are available? - Deep Learning takes a lot of time!
 If we have a lot of data and resources we should go with Deep learning, as then it has all the chances to be more accurate.
-Otherwise we should choose a Machine Learning approach and extract important features ourselves.
+Otherwise, we should choose a Machine Learning approach and extract important features ourselves.

 More to this topic can be found in [this video](https://www.youtube.com/watch?v=-SgkLEuhfbg).